Clarksburg, California: Demographics

+There were 175 housing units at an average density of 86.2 /mi2, of which 164 (93.7%) were occupied.
+Of these, 116 (70.7%) were owner-occupied, and 48 (29.3%) were occupied by renters.

 History

 Clarksburg has been settled in stages dating back as early as the 1850s when Merritt Island was first cleared and developed for agricultural uses.
 Postal authorities first established a post office in 1876, under the name "Clarksburgh" and changed the name to "Clarksburg" in 1893.
 The town was named after Robert C. Clark who settled at the place in 1849.
 In the 1920s the New Holland Land Company began subdividing the tracts in the area and formally established Clarksburg as an unincorporated community.
 Clarksburg is unique among small California towns in that many of the families who initially settled the area are still present, thus lending a small-town charm to the community.

 Present day

 The community is mostly centered on the two churches in town, the Holland Market, the volunteer fire department, the three schools, and the public library.
 The 1930s era Old Sugar Mill (which closed in 1988) is now the center of development with 125 new homes proposed for construction on the property.
 This will be the first significant development since the Old Sugar Mill was built in the 1930s.
 The project is currently stayed by the Delta Protection Commission until it is made compliant with their Resource and Management Plan.
 Appeals were made to this State of California commission by the Natural Resources Defense Council and the Concerned Citizens of Clarksburg.
 As of February 2008 the Old Sugar Mill development was involved in significant litigation.
 A portion of the original Old Sugar Mill is now home to a modern wine tasting and production facility.

 The Bogle Winery on Merritt Island has become the most famous of the Clarksburg appellation vintners with their wines being sold worldwide and being served at the White House as of 2007.

 The population in 2008 is approximately 300.
-This is an approximation as the community borders are undefined and opinions on what outlying areas are actually part of Clarksburg vary from one source to the next.
 The portion of Sacramento County directly across the Sacramento River was once considered part of the community due to the ferry crossing that existed at Clarksburg from 1920 until the Freeport Bridge opened on New Year's Day in 1930.
-The ferry itself sank in November, 1928.
-Some of the older members of the community still refer to that adjoining area of Sacramento County as Clarksburg for that reason.
+The ferry sank in November 1928.
+Thus, some older citizens that still reside in the community still refer to that adjoining area of Sacramento County as Clarksburg.

 There are three schools in Clarksburg: Delta Elementary Charter School, Clarksburg Middle School, and Delta High School.
 All three schools are a part of the River Delta Unified School District.